-The development of the Health Index has followed guidance by the Competence Centre on Composite Indicators and Scoreboards (COIN) on producing composite indices.
+The development of the Health Index has followed guidance by the Competence Centre on Composite Indicators and Scoreboards (COIN).

-Data selection has been based on important principles, such as the aim to measure health and its drivers rather than direct measures of health services.
+Data selection has been based on agreed principles, such as the aim to measure health and its drivers rather than direct measures of health services.

 Factor analysis has been used to group individual indicators of health into subdomains, guided by expert advice; factor analysis results have informed each indicator's weight towards the total Index value.

 The proposal for a Health Index was made in the 2018 annual report of the government's then Chief Medical Officer (CMO), Dame Sally Davies, entitled Health 2040 - better health within reach.

 The Office for National Statistics (ONS) aims to develop the Health Index into a regular publication allowing differences in health to be tracked over time.
 The work to develop the Health Index so far has been completed in consultation with an Expert Advisory Group (EAG) consisting of representatives from a range of government, academic and third sector organisations.
 A list of members is available in Section 17.
 Representatives from the health departments of the four UK nations have been involved in its development, with a view to extending coverage beyond England in the future.

 The initial "beta" version release was accompanied by a public consultation to collect views on how the Health Index could be improved, which we have been addressing.

 How the Health Index differs from existing products